mozilla/pkipolicy/rootstore/policy.md

-Mozilla has appointed a [CA Certificate module owner][CA-Cert-Module] and peers to evaluate new CA requests on our behalf and make decisions regarding all matters relating to CA certificates included in our root program.
+Mozilla has appointed a [CA Certificate module owner][CA-Cert-Module] and peers to evaluate new CA requests on our behalf and make decisions regarding all matters relating to CA certificates included in our root store.

 Further, Mozilla has appointed a [Mozilla CA Certificate Policy module owner][CA-Policy-Module] and peers to maintain this policy.
 The policy will